Five simple steps to starting the new year on a more solid foundation.

 Download a printable .PDF of the Annual Examen here.
 This two-page guide will walk you through the five simple steps of the Examen prayer, focused around looking back at the past 12-months of life.
 You can also listen to the guided audio version.

-If you’d like to dive deeper into how we invite God into our planning and goal-setting for a new year, join my husband Chris and I for our live virtual retreat, Living Intentionally: Inviting God into Planning Your Year.
-We are excited to share our tried-and-true methods, refined over the last 18 years of annual discernment and planning, and guide you through a process that will help you live intentionally and walk forward with boldness and peace.
+If you’d like to be more intentional in integrating your faith into your planning and goal-setting for the new year, join my husband Chris and I for Living with Christ: An Ignatian Discernment Process for Intentional Living.
+This year, as we lean into our mission of accompaniment, we’re expanding our previous offerings and going deeper together with our four-week program, Living with Christ: An Ignatian Discernment Process for Intentional Living.
+We are excited to not only share our tried-and-true methods, refined over the last 20 years of annual discernment and planning, but also to walk with you over four weeks through a process that will help you bring Christ into your planning and walk forward with boldness and peace.

 Becky is an Ignatian-trained spiritual director, retreat facilitator, and writer.
 She is the author of the book Busy Lives and Restless Souls and the recently published book, The Inner Chapel.
 With two decades of ministry experience within the Catholic Church, she invites her community deeper in their walk with Christ, through facilitating retreats and days of reflection, through writing, and spiritual direction.
 She lives in Baton Rouge, Louisiana, with her husband and three children.